getify/You-Dont-Know-JS/get-started/ch1.md

 Back in 2009 with the release of ES5, JS added *strict mode* as an opt-in mechanism for encouraging better JS programs.

-The benefits of strict mode far outweigh the costs, but old habits die hard and the inertia of existing (aka "legacy") code bases is really hard to shift.
+The benefits of strict mode far outweigh the costs, but old habits die hard and the inertia of existing (aka "legacy") codebases is really hard to shift.
 So sadly, more than 10 years later, strict mode's *optionality* means that it's still not necessarily the default for JS programmers.

 Why strict mode?
-Strict mode shouldn't be thought of as a restriction on what you can't do, but rather as a guide to the best way to do things so that the JS engine has the best chance of optimizing and efficiently running the code.
+The strict mode shouldn't be thought of as a restriction on what you can't do, but rather as a guide to the best way to do things so that the JS engine has the best chance of optimizing and efficiently running the code.
 Most JS code is worked on by teams of developers, so the *strict*-ness of strict mode (along with tooling like linters!) often helps collaboration on code by avoiding some of the more problematic mistakes that slip by in non-strict mode.

 Most strict mode controls are in the form of *early errors*, meaning errors that aren't strictly syntax errors but are still thrown at compile time (before the code is run).
 For example, strict mode disallows naming two function parameters the same, and results in an early error.
 Some other strict mode controls are only observable at runtime, such as how `this` defaults to `undefined` instead of the global object.